nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

 3. G++ compilation _(validating generated headers, providing executable based on generated files)_
 4. "Main" execution _(additional validation of generated structures)_

+In addition, the project has passed a one-time verification, comparing the generated structures to the now deprecated parameter-db ones.

 ## Compatibility with ParameterDb

 The content of provided files aims for seamless exchange.
 However, there is one file in the ParameterDb that is deprecated/removed here: